-What to Eat for Your Body Type
+What To Eat For Your Body Type

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Well, one easy way to find out which body type you have is to take the free quiz I’ve developed.
 You can do it right here.
 There’s also a more comprehensive quiz, which you can find in my book, The 7 Principles of Fat Burning.
 The results are usually pretty straightforward, and you’ll lean more toward one body type than the others.

 Once you’ve figured out which body type you have, you can pretty much skip straight to the “what to eat” eating plan, customizing it to fit your preferences.
-But if you’re a mixed body type, or you feel like you’re under all the body types, then the best thing to do is start with the adrenal body type (which I’ll outline later on in this article along with the rest of the eating plans).
+But if you’re a mixed body type or you feel like you’re under all the body types, then the best thing to do is start with the adrenal body type (which I’ll outline later on in this article along with the rest of the eating plans).

-Why should I start with the adrenal plan?
+Why Should I Start with the Adrenal Plan?

 Well, from working with some 40,000 patients over the past 25 years, I’ve found that around 80% of the people are adrenal, so it’s highly likely you fit into that category.
 The trick is whichever eating plan you are on should feel right to you.
 If it doesn’t feel good or just doesn’t seem to click with you, you can move straight on to a different plan.

 Now, let’s get into what these different eating plans are!